Air Data Instrument

 - PCB: 1.3

 The Dangerpants Labs Air Data Instrument, including source code, schematic, PCB design, documentation and Eagle files, is licensed under the Creative Commons BY-NC-SA 4.0 license.
 It is intended to be free for anyone to use for any non-commercial purpose they see fit, pursuant to the disclaimer.
-Please credit Ian Johnston or Dangerpants Labs.
+Please credit Laura Johnston or Dangerpants Labs.

 SMT Version Coming July 7, 2014